florianlink/MesaOnWindows/README.md

 to their default location.
 If you install MinGW to a different place than C:\MinGW you will need to edit buildMesa.py as well.

-Have fun with the scripts and I hope it makes your life easier!
+Have fun with the scripts and I hope they make your life easier!